CMed01/portfolio-milestone-3/README.md

 Content should include the following:
 * Provide the user with the rules of the game.
-* Provide interactive functinaility to play the game.
+* Provide interactive functinality to play the game.

 ### __Structure__
-Based on the content required in the scope of this projct, this website will consist of one page.
+Based on the content required in the scope of this project, this website will consist of one page.
 The page will contain a simple structure with an embedded terminal.
 Within the terminal will be the interactive function of this game.

-### __Skelton (Lucidhart)__
+### __Skelton (Lucidchart)__
 As the template for the front-end website design is pre-set.
 There are no wireframes included in this readme.
 [Lucidchart](https://www.lucidchart.com/) was used to create the process map for the game logic.

 <details open>